MBTITheorist

 Estimated frequency: 2.1% of the general population

 Dario Nardi's EEG-based research in Neuroscience of Personality (2011) provides a neurological lens on this type's inner workings.
-Nardi's data suggest that individuals who test as INTJ tend to show a distinctive brain pattern he characterizes as "zen-like"—a whole-brain state that emerges when they are engaged in complex problem-solving, allowing disparate pieces of information to coalesce into a single coherent picture.
-This neural signature is consistent with the phenomenological reports of INTJs who describe their dominant Ni as a background process that continually synthesizes data into forward-looking models and strategic frameworks.
+Nardi's data suggest that individuals who test as INTJ show a distinctive brain pattern he characterizes as "zen-like", a whole-brain state that emerges when they are engaged in complex problem-solving, allowing disparate pieces of information to coalesce into a single coherent picture.
+This neural signature is consistent with the phenomenological reports of INTJs who describe their dominant introverted intuition as a background process that continually synthesizes data into forward-looking models and strategic frameworks.

 Common Traits